EddieTheEd/Obsidian-Vault/002_Notes/English Podcast Draft 2.md

 When the North seized Saigon, they took everything away from us.
 So we gathered the scarce valuables we had left, and my father paid for a boat to Australia.

-(Screen fades to a Vietnamese empty harbour??)
+(Screen fades to a Vietnamese empty harbour?)

 For those saying that we took the coward's way out, I assure you this was more punishment than escape.
 Any family I had back in Vietnam are either dead or lost to me.